 The first challenge for the doctors is to incubate the neonate and maintain stability.
 After this is achieved, the neonate must be examined, diagnosed and treated for any complications that can threaten survivability.
 Neonatal nurses, respiratory therapists and lactation experts ensure that the neonate is given the right care and nutrition until it is possible to discharge the patient.

 There are many factors that can contribute to preterm birth, and even those women with no known risk factors can go into labor prematurely.
-The best thing to do is to be in regular contact with your healthcare provider and to detect possibilities of preterm birth early on.
+The best thing to do is to be in regular contact with your healthcare provider and to detect the possibility of preterm birth early on.
+You can get to know more about it by visiting the best neonatal and NICU hospital in Vijayawada.

 Due to the potential for pregnancy complications, it is important to be regular with your doctor and to investigate any unusual symptoms at the earliest.